noelarinze/StellarMart-Churn-Risk-Analysis/README.md

 We visualized this insight using a donut chart that shows the percentage of customers in each churn risk level.
 Another pie chart showed the revenue share by each risk level, helping us see the imbalance between customer activity and revenue contribution.

-⸻

-Why this matters:

 This breakdown shows us that a small number of customers might be bringing in a large chunk of revenue — but they are slipping away.

 It also tells us:
-	•	Which groups to focus on first for retention campaigns
+- Which groups to focus on first for retention campaigns
-	•	That not all churn risk is equal — high-revenue churners hurt more than low-spending ones
+- That not all churn risk is equal — high-revenue churners hurt more than low-spending ones
-	•	And that the medium-risk group may still be won back before it’s too late
+- And that the medium-risk group may still be won back before it’s too late